Relintai/pandemonium_engine_docs/tutorials/ui/gui_theme_type_variations.rst

 Theme type variations
 =====================

-When designing a user interface there may be times when a :ref:`Control <class_Control>` node needs to have a different look than what is normally defined by a :ref:`Theme <class_Theme>`.
+When designing a user interface there may be times when a `Control <class_Control>` node needs to have a different look than what is normally defined by a `Theme <class_Theme>`.
 Every control node has theme property overrides, which allow you to redefine the styling for each individual UI element.